music-of-the-ainur/almaren-framework/README.md

 ### targetKafka

-Write to Kafka using [Structured Streaming](https://spark.apache.org/docs/2.2.0/structured-streaming-kafka-integration.html).
-You must have a column named **value**, the content of this column will be sent to Kafka.
+Write to Kafka, you must have a column named **value**, the content of this column will be sent to Kafka.
 You can specify the *topic* either with a column named **topic** or in the option as in the example below.
-Check the [documentation](https://spark.apache.org/docs/2.2.0/structured-streaming-kafka-integration.html#kafka-specific-configurations) for the full list of parameters
+Check the [documentation](https://spark.apache.org/docs/2.4.0/structured-streaming-kafka-integration.html) for the full list of parameters

 ```scala
 sql("SELECT to_json(struct(*)) as value FROM __TABLE__").targetKafka("localhost:9092",Map("topic" -> "testing"))